 DAVE SOLOMON is a New York-based writer and director.

-His play, Margaret and Craig, starring Mario Cantone, has been seen in workshop at New York Stage and Film, and also received developmental readings with Roundabout, New York Theatre Workshop and The New Group; it is currently in development for future production.
+His play, Margaret and Craig, starring Mario Cantone, has been seen in workshop at New York Stage and Film (directed by Tony-nominated Sheryl Kaller), and also received developmental readings with Roundabout, New York Theatre Workshop and The New Group.

-Solomon wrote and directed the award-winning short film photo op, starring Randy Harrison, Aaron Lazar, Hannah Bos and Lucas Steele, that played over twenty film festivals including Palm Springs International ShortFest and Outfest Los Angeles, and is currently directing another short film, Cavan, for Mixed Bolts Productions.
-His feature screenplay, Chesterfield Falls, is also in the early stages of development with production expected in 2019.
+Solomon wrote and directed the award-winning short film photo op, starring Randy Harrison, Aaron Lazar, Hannah Bos and Lucas Steele, that played over twenty film festivals including Palm Springs International ShortFest and Outfest Los Angeles.
+His latest short film, Cavan, is currently doing the film festival circuit (see facebook.com/cavanfilm for more info on screenings).
+His feature screenplay, Chesterfield Falls, is currently in development.

 He assisted Bill Condon on the live-action film version of Disney’s Beauty and the Beast and also worked with Condon on the feature film, Mr. Holmes, starring Ian McKellen and Laura Linney.